 • Keep busy and keep fit to help you feel positive.
 Making exercise a priority will ensure you stay fit and healthy as the winter progresses, for the time when you do meet someone new and adding a few regular weekly events in your diary will help you avoid social withdrawal.

 • Start thinking about New Year’s resolutions to build up your social network.
-Many of the ideas above can take place at any time of year – well, perhaps not the Christmas jumper!
+Many of the ideas above can take place at any time of year (well, maybe not the Christmas jumper!)

 • Start to compile your dating profile to go online after Christmas.
 This is traditionally the busiest time of year for people signing up for online dating and you’ll have plenty of prospective new dates to choose from after the New Year.

 • Consider treating yourself to your own Christmas present of getting a professional photograph taken for your online profile.
-If you can only find one of you that is slightly blurry or on holiday with a hat and sunglasses on, or even one that is ten-years old, make yourself the best you can be by investing in a shoot with a professional photographer who specialises in dating photos.
+If you can only find one of you that's slightly blurry, on holiday wearing a hat and sunglasses, or one that's ten years old, make yourself the best you can be by investing in a shoot with a professional photographer who specialises in dating photos.

 Eight tips for building friendships

 Subscribe today for just £3 for 3 issues...